-Finally, in order to assess the interconnectedness of countries through the banking sector in the European Union, this section of the dashboard presents a network chart of EU banks' cross border claims (indicator 1.5).
-On a cross-sectional basis, this indicator depicts (i) the relevance of the total foreign claims of a country's consolidated banking sector (illustrated by the size of the bubbles), and (ii) bilateral foreign claims between each country's banking sector and borrowers in other countries (the arrows).
+To assess the interconnectedness of countries through the banking sector in the European Union, this section of the dashboard presents five indicators.
+It starts with a network chart of EU banks' cross border claims (indicator 1.4), which depicts (i) the relevance of the total foreign claims of a country's consolidated banking sector (illustrated by the size of the bubbles) and (ii) bilateral foreign claims between each country's banking sector and borrowers in other countries (the arrows).
 The size of both the arrows and the bubbles is proportional to the total capital of the lending country's banking sector.
 The larger the bubble, the higher the cross-border exposure of the country's domestic banking sector vis-à-vis all non-domestic counterparties.
 The larger the arrow, the more significant is the individual country's exposure.
 Notably, intragroup positions are netted out (i.e. banks record only claims on non-affiliated counterparties), therefore only net cross-border exposures are used to measure interconnectedness via the banking sector.